alifwahid/alifwahid.github.io/about.md

 ![profile]({{ "/imgs/profile.jpg" | absolute_url }})

+Hello there,

-Hello, my name is **Alif Wahid**.
+My name is **Alif Wahid**.
 Welcome to my website!
 It contains bits and pieces that interest me.
 All opinions expressed on this site are my own.

 I'm a solopreneur in New Zealand.
-I've worked as a computer engineer for more than two decades, and branched out into a solo career as of October 2025.
+After working as a computer engineer for more than two decades I've branched out into a solo career as of October 2025.
 Feel free to get in touch with me via [Bluesky][bluesky], [Substack][substack], or [Github][github].
-I don't use other platforms.
-And my gmail is very easy to guess using my first and last names separated by a dot.
+I *don't* use any other platform.

 [substack]:  https://substack.com/@alifwahid
 [bluesky]:   https://bsky.app/profile/alifwahid.bsky.social